Akinfiresoye-Victor/Akinfiresoye-Victor/README.md

 # Hi there, I'm Victor 👋

 🚀 **Python Developer | Aspiring AI Engineer**
-Accomplished and results-driven programmer with hands-on experience in backend web development and data-driven solutions.
-Passionate about building robust applications and transitioning into AI engineering.
+Determined programmer with hands-on experience in backend web development and data-driven solutions.
+Eager to build robust applications and transition into AI engineering.

 ---